Inflectra/spira-documentation/docs/Spira_User_Manual/Reports Center.md

 ### Test Run Summary Report

 This report displays all of the test runs defined for the current product.
-The test run\'s details and execution status are displayed in a summary grid form:
+The test run's details and execution status are displayed in a summary grid form:

 ![](img/Reports_Center_353.png)